NBA boycott: LeBron James, other stars react to players' decision not to take the court for playoff games (News) - Sport Act News

 Since the NBA resumed during the COVID-19 pandemic, and in the wake of social justice protests following the death of George Floyd, players have worn messages of equality and demands of justice and “Black Lives Matter” is painted on the bubble court.

-This statement marks four years to the day from when NFL quarterback Coin Kaepernick kneeled for the first time.
+This statement marks four years to the day from when NFL quarterback Colin Kaepernick sat for the anthem for the first time.

 Players flooded to social media to show support for the Bucks.
 Here are some of their reactions: